Discover the best views in New Zealand and build an itinerary filled with the most incredible sights.

 Ben Lloyd – Ticket 4 Two Please

 Luckily, there are lots of different places to view Mount Cook, so if you’re in the vicinity you’ll have multiple opportunities to spot it.
-It’s possible to see all the way from the west coast from places like Lake Matheson, where on a still day it reflects in the lake itself, and also from many hikes to the south and east of the mountain itself.
+It’s possible to see all the way from the west coast from places like Lake Matheson (which is also one of many great walks in Fox), where on a still day it reflects in the lake itself, and also from many hikes to the south and east of the mountain itself.

 When driving on the scenic road alongside Lake Pukaki towards Mount Cook Village, be sure to keep an eye out for views of Mount Cook, especially from Peter’s Lookout.
 This also happens to be a fantastic photo opportunity – be sure to capture both the mountain and winding road in your frame.